BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_03.md

 (chap2)=

-# Chapter 3: Linear Models and Probabilistic Programming Languages
+# Linear Models and Probabilistic Programming Languages

 With the advent of Probabilistic Programming Languages, modern Bayesian modeling can be as simple as coding a model and "pressing a button\".